matuzo/matuzoat/src/blog/the-dark-side-of-the-grid.md

 <figure class="figure figure--full">
 <a href="https://res.cloudinary.com/dp3mem7or/image/upload/v1549211279/articles/Screen_Shot_2019-02-03_at_17.26.50.png" rel="noopener"><img src="https://res.cloudinary.com/dp3mem7or/image/upload/v1549211279/articles/Screen_Shot_2019-02-03_at_17.26.50.png" alt="Browsersupport table on caniuse.com for display: contents; Supported by alt major desktop browsers but only in Firefox without bugs." /></a>
 <figcaption>
-Edge doesn’t support display: contents due to an accessibility bug in Chrome, Safari and Opera.
+Edge doesn’t support <code>display: contents</code> due to an accessibility bug in Chrome, Safari and Opera.
 </figcaption>
 </figure>

 The lack of support per se isn’t the issue but rather why it’s not supported.
-There’s a bug in Chrome, Opera, and Safari that removes an element with a `display` value of `contents` from the accessibility tree [making it inaccessible to screen reader users](http://adrianroselli.com/2018/05/display-contents-is-not-a-css-reset.html).
+There’s a bug in Chrome, Opera, and Safari that removes an element with a `display` value of `contents` from the accessibility tree, [making it inaccessible to screen reader users](http://adrianroselli.com/2018/05/display-contents-is-not-a-css-reset.html).
 It’s like applying `display: none` – the element just doesn’t exist anymore for assistive technology.

 <figure class="figure figure--full">
 <a href="https://res.cloudinary.com/dp3mem7or/image/upload/v1549454338/articles/contents_devtools.jpg" rel="noopener"><img src="https://res.cloudinary.com/dp3mem7or/image/upload/v1549454338/articles/contents_devtools.jpg" alt="The accessibility panel in Chrome DevTools." /></a>